 - commander: it's better we turn towards that ship, it's better if we turn towards that ship.

-- second pilot: should I put [incomprehensible], no?
+- second pilot: should I put [incomprehensible]

 - commander: no, no, the wind is strong, the wind is strong.
 Oh!
 God be clement.
 In name of God the merciful one, the clement one, in name of God, the merciful one, the clement one...